pibooth/pibooth/docs/plugin.rst

   Invoked one time when the state is exiting.

-.. note:: The hooks specification defines all arguments that can be used by the
+.. note:: Hooks specification defines all arguments that can be used by the hook
-          hook, but there is no need to define, in the function signature, the arguments not used in the code.
+          implementation, but there is no need to put them in the function signature if they are not used in the code.

 Code skeleton
 ^^^^^^^^^^^^^